Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-Proven ability to work in groups and demonstrate good communication skills.
+- Recent graduate with a Bachelor’s Degree in Business Administration and experience in customer service and sales.
+Expertise in working in the team environment and has strong communication skills.

 Education: